MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 - having a good understanding of existing Web2 concepts
 - Smart Contracts ([Solidity](https://docs.soliditylang.org/))

-YOu can learn more about the JSON RPC specification at [jsonrpc.org/specification](jsonrpc.org/specification)
+You can learn more about the JSON RPC specification at [jsonrpc.org/specification](jsonrpc.org/specification)

 ## A JSON RPC Request and Response Example